California Right of Publicity Essentials – “Post Mortem” rights to name, image and likeness under ROP and Federal Lahnam Act.

 Courts have held that “a celebrity persona or identity is a kind of ‘trademark' which is infringed by an advertisement involving false endorsement.
 Plaintiffs bringing a false endorsement claim under the trademark infringement prong must demonstrate a likelihood of consumer confusion, just as any plaintiff would in bringing a trademark infringement claim.”

-Contact a Cal Right of Publicity Law Firm
+Contact a California Right of Publicity Law Firm

-We are experienced in handling high profile right of publicity cases in California.
-We can help with registration of publicity claims, licensing rights, arbitration and mediation for both Plaintiff's and Defendants dealing with Cal Right of Publicity law.
-We MAY be able to take the case on a full or partial contingency fee depending upon the facts of the case.
-Call us at (877) 276-5084 for a free initial consultation.
+In business since 2004, we are experienced in handling high-profile right of publicity cases in California.
+This includes Plaintiff and Defendant representation.
+We MAY be able to take Plaintiff cases on a full or partial contingency fee depending upon the facts of the case.
+Call us at (877) 276-5084 for a free initial consultation or send us an email through our contact form.